rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Make sure your YES does not come from delusion.
 Here is a simple way to test it.
 Write down your thoughts WHY it should work.
 Give those a LLM.
 If it says it makes sense, you are on a correct path.
 Think of this second track as a `puzzle/game' you are playing.
 Let the fun of pursuing it help you treat it as 'play' so that working extraordinary hours does not seem tiring.

 Now, here is the key trick.
 Once you get a certain amount of success in track 2, use it's findings to `fuel' your own doctoral research.
+From your advisor's perspective: you are slow but accurate.
+Basically, dont share too many failures of track 2.
+Only share when you have successfully 'managed' to apply findings from track 2 to track 1, and achieved some results.

+You must know what category of 'results' your advisor desires.
+Let me take a concrete example.

 It is very important to keep these two tracks separate.
 Track 1 is for professional life: which puts bread and butter on table.
 Track 2 is for the enrichment of the soul: without it you will find yourself bored in the day to day tasks, and the fire of your soul shall fade away.
-You must one such project.
+You must own one such project.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Learn to filter</span>

+Here is another pattern our dear investigator finds himself in.

+He started working on xx project.
+Together, with his advisor, they decide on yy technique.
+Then, a week later, a `very socially popular' came on twitter.
+Advisor wants student to 'pivot' and apply zz technique instead of yy.
+The reason is simple: zz technique is latest, more popular, and promises better results.
+From an advisor's perspective, it's a quick win for the lab.

+The investigator finds himself in a bubble: he spent so much time using yy technique, if he discards it, and all is lost.
+He finds himself `switching' techniques many times in the project, and ultimately gives up.

+Learn to separate signal from noise.
+Your advisor will bounce ideas off you.
+You don't have to accept all of them.
+And, you must `precisely' convey to your advisor why that won't work.
+And this leads us to 'how to communicate with your superiors'.

+If you say: 'it won't work, too much time consumed', advisor gets angry.
+Instead, ask questions: `Indeed, zz is amazing, here are our options: yy technique is nearly done, zz will take this much time....'.
+Let them arrive at the choice naturally, rather than you forcing your thoughts upon them.

+An idea planted the right way in another person's head, is more powerful than directly giving him the answer.
+Learn to let people struggle, and arrive at the same set of conclusions you did.
+The `effort' it took them , will earn you the respect, which leads to more autonomy in a due course of time.

+People complain at being `micromanaged'.
+That's not true.
+If you don't deliver results, each step of yours is watched and deeply scrutinized.
+If you manage to deliver results, you will gain freedom you so desire.
+But, learn to be micromanaged first.
+It requires an internal shift.
+Think of it as like 'my advisor knows far more.
+So, i will learn from him and do what he says'.

+It is good to be micromanaged by a capable person who can teach you,  than someone who sits in a position of power and exploits your labor .
+Learn to spot the difference.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The Reviewer Psychology</span>
 You have finally managed to write a paper, and submit it to conferences.
 Assuming you haven't driven yourself crazy waiting for results in the two months, it is review time!!.
 You look up the scores, and become sad: they are horrible and entirely unpredictable.
 Your first reaction is to bang the keyboard, and silently retreat into a corner.
 Shame weighs on you and you question why you are existing.
 Perhaps the decision to pursue this entire PhD was wrong.
 Maybe, you were better off being a carpenter.
 You curse the gods of peer review, withdraw the paper, and get ready for you next battle and the chance to win glory: the upcoming conference.
 And the cycle repeats: until either the paper gets accepted, or you get burnt out.